 As Eugene Gendlin was researching the process of psychotherapy, he noticed that the best predictor of a successful outcome was the client’s ability to stop in their tracks for an aha moment.
 He went on to study this natural process in order to make it possible for people to make more use of it, in therapy as well as in any other context.
-He came up with the name “Focusing” to describe the process that allows a felt sense to form and progressively come into focus, much as an image comes into focus when you adjust the lens of a Single Lens Reflex camera or binoculars.
+He came up with the name “Focusing” to describe the process that allows a felt sense to form and progressively come into focus, much as an image comes into focus when you adjust the focus on binoculars.

-The process may be called “Focusing”, but the most important step is to “unfocus” from the autopilot mode.
+The process may be called “Focusing”, but a major part of it is to “unfocus” from autopilot mode.
 It takes a pause to unfocus.
-When you pause, there is an ever so slight sense of surprise (hence the “hmmm” sound you might make).
+When you pause, there is an ever-so-slight sense of surprise (hence the “hmmm” sound you might make).
 This temporarily unfocused, disoriented mode is needed to activate your natural ability to re-orient, i.e. to focus on what is actually going on right now.

 This has to do with the paradox of mindfulness: